Using Dropbox to Embed Photos in Websites, Blogs, and Email

 Dropbox Ending Public Folder Support

-Unfortunately, based on the announcement made by Dropbox, we only have March 15, 2017 to enjoy this unique feature.
-They will be ending support by then, and all public folder will become private.
-All public links will also be deactivated.
-Hence, you will no longer be able to attach e-signatures after that date.
+As of March 15, 2017 Dropbox no longer supports this unique feature.
+All public links have been deactivated.
+Hence, you can no longer attach e-signatures.
 You may use other image hosting sites to maintain having photo signatures in your email.

 Photos in Websites and Blogs